cnoid/Workable-Notion-sync/README.md

 As you can see, you'll add a "checkbox" with value "Remote" in Notion for this one.

-Docker version has a 24h sleep.
+Docker version has a 24h sleep, but you should probably just run it as a cron job